JuliaLang/julia/doc/manual/strings.rst

     julia> "1 + 2 = $(1 + 2)"
     "1 + 2 = 3"

-Both concatenation and string interpolation call the generic ``string`` function to convert objects into ``String`` form.
-Most non-``String`` objects are converted to strings as they are shown in interactive
+Both concatenation and string interpolation call the generic ``string`` function to convert objects into string form.
+Most non-``String`` objects are converted to strings closely corresponding to how they are entered as literal expressions:
-sessions:

 .. doctest::